tkchafin/resistnet/README.md

 	* *nremover.pl* : Filtering FASTA and PHYLIP files of concatenated SNPs
 	* *plotStreamTree.py* : Re-making StreamTree fitted distance plot with some additional options
 	* *modelParser.py* : Parse model outputs of RiverscapeGA.py to generate and select transformed datasets (Coming soon)
-	* *makeBGR.py* : Generates inputs for running the BGR model given a set of covariates or resistance model (Coming soon)
 	* [tkchafin/scripts](https://github.com/tkchafin/scripts) : For more useful file formatting and filtering scripts

 --Work in progress--